The ETSU Institutional BioSafety and Chemical Safety Committee (IBC)

 - If you are using human source material (human blood, blood products, body fluids,

-organs, tissues, or cell lines of human origin) you need to consult the Blood borne Pathogen Control Plan Training Module and schedule training through the ETSU Health and Safety Office.
+organs, tissues, or cell lines of human origin) you need to consult the Bloodborne Pathogen Policy and schedule training through the ETSU Health and Safety Office.

 - If your protocol involves the use of human subjects, you are required to submit a